pedropinn/homelab-battery-monitor/README.md

 # Homelab Battery Monitor

 Automated power management for homelab environments.
-Uses a notebook with battery as a controller to manage server shutdown/startup during power outages.
+Uses a notebook with battery as a controller to manage server shutdown/startup during power outages, with UPS monitoring via NUT.

 ## How It Works

-When AC power fails, the notebook (running on battery) waits 5 minutes, then shuts down configured servers via SSH.
+When AC power fails, the notebook (running on battery) monitors both time elapsed and UPS battery level.
+Servers are shut down when either condition is met:
+- **10 minutes** on battery power OR **UPS battery drops to 70%**

 When power returns, it waits 3 minutes and wakes servers using Wake-on-LAN.

 ## Architecture

 ```
-Notebook (Controller)        UPS/Nobreak
+┌─────────────────────┐     ┌─────────────────────┐
+│  Notebook           │     │  UPS (APC 1500VA)   │
+│  (Controller)       │     │                     │
+│                     │     │  ┌─────────────┐    │
-- Wall outlet powered        - Servers (managed)
+│  - Wall outlet      │     │  │ Servers     │    │
-- Has battery backup         - Switch
+│  - Own battery      │ NUT │  │ Switch      │    │
-- Runs monitor script        - Access Points
+│  - Monitor script ──┼─────┼──│ Access Pts  │    │
+│                     │     │  └─────────────┘    │
+└─────────────────────┘     └─────────────────────┘
 ```

 The notebook must be plugged directly to the wall outlet, not the UPS.
-This allows it to detect power failures independently.
+This allows it to detect power failures independently and monitor the UPS via NUT (Network UPS Tools).

 ## Prerequisites